SlapOS/slapos/software/erp5/README.rst

 - ``default``

-  Recommended for developemnt and production use.
+  Recommended for development and production use.
 Automatic creation of erp5-site.

 Notes